-While the chances of being singled out for closer scrutiny are statistically low, there are factors that could increase your odds of receiving an audit notice.
+While the chances of being singled out for closer scrutiny are statistically low, some factors could increase your odds of being audited.
 Fortunately, there are measures you can take now to minimize the likelihood that you and your business will be audited by the IRS.

 What triggers an audit?

 A variety of potential "triggers" in tax returns tend to raise questions and attract unwanted attention from the IRS.
-The IRS uses a computer scoring system, called the Discriminant Information Function (DIF) system, which analyzes tax deductions, compares taxpayer data, and is often the basis for initiating an audit.
+The IRS uses a computer scoring system, called the Discriminant Information Function (DIF) system, which analyzes tax deductions, compares taxpayer data and is often the basis for initiating an audit.

-- Other triggers include errors or inconsistencies in the return, omissions, lavish business-expense deductions for meals and entertainment, and a sharp drop in reported income from one year to the next.
+- Other triggers include errors or inconsistencies in the return, omissions, lavish business expense deductions for meals and entertainment, and a sharp drop in reported income from one year to the next.

 - Examiners also pay closer attention to cash-intensive businesses such as restaurants and convenience stores, which generate a lot of cash receipts from smaller transactions.
 [See Related Story: Getting Audited?
 How to Handle It Like a Pro]

 Scott Berger, a CPA and principal at the Boca Raton, Florida, office of Kaufman Rossin, said the IRS is moving more toward correspondence audits, which can impact individual taxpayers, small businesses and sole proprietorships.
 With this type of audit, the taxpayer receives a notice from the IRS saying that the agency is examining a tax return and has questions about specific line items.
 The purpose of the notification is usually to request supporting documentation for the line items being questioned.

 How to minimize your risk of a tax audit

-With the assistance of a knowledgeable bookkeeper or tax preparer, "issues will be vetted before [they're] presented on a tax return," Berger said.
+With the assistance of a knowledgeable bookkeeper or tax preparer, "issues will be vetted before they're presented on a tax return," Berger said.
 Accounting and bookkeeping professionals can also help substantiate and validate information reported to the IRS, he added.

-Berger and other tax professionals said they generally advise against communicating directly with the IRS if you do receive an audit letter.
+Berger and other tax professionals said they generally advise against communicating directly with the IRS if you receive an audit letter.
 Berger said his clients often tell him that because they have nothing to hide, they want to call the IRS and let them know that.
 Based on his nearly 30 years as a CPA, Berger thinks that's a bad idea.

 "Generally speaking, nothing good ever comes out of that," he said.
-"Yes, they have nothing to hide; the return is all on the up and up, but this person on the other side of the phone has a job to do, and their job is to make sure the government collects all the taxes that it [legitimately] can."
+"Yes, they have nothing to hide; the return is all on the up and up, but this person on the other side of the phone has a job to do, and their job is to make sure the government collects all the taxes that it legitimately can."

 Berger also cautioned that IRS audit letters are always sent by postal mail, so phone calls or notifications sent via email are invariably scams.